top of page

 We have given over 500 Care Boxes to organizations from Grays Harbor to Snohomish counties since November 2019.

-You are funding programs that sustain and strengthen families so that they can keep caring for the vulnerable longer because of our support systems and training.
+You are funding programs that sustain and strengthen families so that they can keep caring for kids longer.

 30-50% of foster parents quit within their first year.
 The average length of time a child is in foster care is about a 1.5-2 years.
 In order to prevent a child from having multiple placements which results in an increase of trauma and educational delays we must retain the foster parents we have with support and training.